-- A storage system or an archiving system, such as XStore or XFile[2] or XF[2]. - A non-linear Editing system, such as Xedio, Apple Final Cut Pro or Avid.
+- A storage system or an archiving system, such as XStore or XF[2]. - A non-linear Editing system, such as Xedio, Apple Final Cut Pro or Avid.

-However, the external systems cannot read the raw files coming from the XT[2]+ servers.
-For this reason, XTAccess is used as a "gateway" between the XT[2]+ and the IT world.
+However, the external systems cannot read the raw files coming from the XT[2] servers.
+For this reason, XTAccess is used as a "gateway" between the XT[2] and the IT world.
 It takes up the role of gateway used so far by XFile/XStream as it creates file formats compliant with external systems.

-XTAccess is directly connected to the XT[2]+ servers through the Gigabit network via an FTP client.
+XT Access is directly connected to the XT[2] servers through the Gigabit network via an FTP client.
 It runs on an XP workstation and is mainly controlled by the external systems (no user interface) via XML files or other processes.

-The Gigabit connection fulfills the following functions in relation with the XT[2]+ servers:
+The Gigabit connection fulfill the following functions in relation with the XT[2] servers:

-- Backup of clips from an XT[2]+ server

-- Restore of clips to an XT[2]+ server
+- Backup of clips from an XT[2] server - Restore of clips to an XT[2] server

-- Transfer of clips between servers

 The sections below briefly present the backup and restore of clips through the Gigabit connection.
-Please refer to the XTAccess user manual for full information about the possible workflows with third-party systems.
+Please refer to the XTAccess technical manual for full information about the possible workflows with third-party systems.

-2.8.2 BACKUP OF CLIPS
+2.9.2 BACKUP OF CLIPS